'A Taste Of Paris': How The City Of Light Became The City Of Food

 "For sure, it's important to eat fresh," he says.
 "Anywhere.
 Even in the States.
 And it's starting there.
 More and more people are going to the markets.
 Here it's just part of the culture, which is great."

-Ryerson says he eats his cepes mushrooms, also known as chanterelles, very simply.
+Ryerson says he eats his cepes mushrooms very simply.
 "I sauté them in a pan with garlic and butter.
 That's it," he says.

 At a fish stand, glassy-eyed mackerel stare up from the ice.
 Octopus and squid are jumbled in a pile and there are crates of sea snails, known as bigorneaux.
 Fish monger Jacquie Lorenzo says his offerings also change with the seasons.